Crownmuri/LaMulana2AP-PopTracker/README.md

 Big thanks to the La-Mulana 2 community: Coookie93 for their original [La-Mulana 2 Randomizer](https://github.com/Coookie93/LaMulana2Randomizer) of which the Archipelago port is derived, and their bundled [Item Tracker](https://github.com/Coookie93/LM2ItemTracker) has also been a huge help in designing this pack.
 Thank you Trishlanga for the maps.

-Supports auto-tracking through [Archipelago](https://archipelago.gg/) using [this apworld](https://github.com/Crownmuri/Archipelago/releases)
+Supports auto-tracking through [Archipelago](https://archipelago.gg/) using [this apworld](https://github.com/Crownmuri/Archipelago/releases).

-Note: In order to play La-Mulana 2 with AP tracking, you will require to patch the original randomizer with [this additional mod](https://github.com/Crownmuri/LaMulana2Archipelago).
+**Note**: In order to play La-Mulana 2 with AP tracking, you will require to patch the original randomizer with [this additional mod](https://github.com/Crownmuri/LaMulana2Archipelago).

 ## Features
 - Item Tracking